marq4/RandomVideoClipGeneratorCloudService/README.md

-# Random Video Clip Generator Cloud Semi-Service
+# Random Video Clip Generator Cloud service

 Generate a list (text file) of your music videos (locally downloaded), upload it, and then download a playlist (xml) for VLC to play random clips locally!